 Today, the Franklin Foods traditions of excellent quality, delicious taste and dairy innovation continue.
 Franklin Foods is the third-largest cream cheese producer and second-largest private label cream cheese manufacturer in the United States and is on a mission to Re-Invent Cream Cheese® for today’s consumer and culinary professional.
 Franklin Foods’ award-winning products are distributed to industrial, institutional, foodservice, private label, supermarket, and club store accounts across the United States and in select international markets.

-In the summer of 2013 Frankln Foods will add second manufacturing facility in Casa Grande, Arizona.
+In the summer of 2013 Frankln Foods will open a second SQF 2000 Level 3 manufacturing facility in Casa Grande, Arizona.